A Bad Ticker....

 "I trust your judgment," Zedd said.

-Zedd remained where he was, staring at the holographic routes still drifting across his console.
-Lines that assumed a ship could go anywhere it chose.
+The door slid shut behind her and Zedd stayed where he was, looking at the holographic routes still drifting across his console.

 RSS Feed